Surfer is a content optimization and analysis platform that helps you create high-ranking blog posts and articles.

 Things I Liked About Surfer SEO

-Unique Data + Features: I was consistently impressed with the unique features and data that I came across in Surfer’s platform.
-It’s clear that the people behind it are legit SEO experts that “get” SEO.
-And they did a solid job of including features (like SERP similarity) that help SEO pros do their jobs.
+Unique data + features: I was consistently impressed with the unique features and data that I came across in Surfer’s platform.
+It’s clear that the people behind it are legit SEO experts who “get” SEO.
+And they did a solid job of including features that help SEO pros do their jobs.

 Excellent Content Editor: Surfer’s Content Editor is AWESOME.
 Easily their best feature.